Xentomm/ML-Student-Grade-Project/README.md

 ## Key Points

 * Complete CI/CD Pipeline ready for deployement
-* Basic Flask setup that can be extended by adding CSS.
+* Basic Flask setup that can be extended by adding CSS
 * Multiple Regression models tested

 ## How To Use